gpeyton/ai-devotional/devotional/index_Q2.md

 Learning to show kindness to those in need as an expression of our faith.
 *Hymn*: Rescue the Perishing

-### Day 3: What Benefits Do They That Are Effectually Called Partake of in This Life?
+### Day 3: What Effect Had the Sin of Adam on All Mankind?
-*Catechism Q32*: What benefits do they that are effectually called partake of in this life?
+*Catechism Q35*: What effect had the sin of Adam on all mankind?
-*Catechism A*: They that are effectually called do in this life partake of justification, adoption, and sanctification, and the several benefits which in this life do either accompany or flow from them.
+*Catechism A*: All mankind are born in a state of sin and misery.
 *Hymn*: Blessed Assurance

 ### Day 4: Powerful (Omnipotent)